genericmedia24/lib/src/commander/README.md

 ### HTML

-HTML has the possibility to embed CSS and JavaScript through attributes, for example
+HTML has the possibility to embed CSS and JavaScript through attributes, for example:

 ```html
 <button onclick="doSomething()">click</button>